isaacharrisholt/talks/your-backend-is-too-complicated/slides.md

 ```

 <!--
-- In our case, we’re getting data from an existing API called the PokeAPI
+- In our case, we’re mostly transforming data from an existing API called the PokeAPI
 - It follows REST standards reasonably strictly, so when you GET a Pokemon, rather than getting all the details about its moves,
 [click]
 you get links to them instead